 RECOGNIZED & CONNECTED

-Starting in one Canadian city as an internationally recognized pilot, we have expanded our program nationally.
-Champions from all sectors, who see diversity in leadership and social inclusion as critical to the strength of our country, continue to make the program’s success possible.
+We started in one Canadian city, became an internationally recognized pilot, and later expanded to offer the program nationally.
+Champions from all sectors, who see diversity, inclusive leadership, and advancing social inclusion as critical to the strength of our country, continue to make the program’s success possible.

 Why onBoard Canada

-Our vision is to enhance the standard for modern, effective governance through affordable training that elevates the effectiveness of governance boards.
-We work towards improving the representation of historically excluded groups in leadership across the country and helping organizations build strong, efficient, and diverse boards that meet the needs of their communities.
+Our vision is to elevate effective governance through affordable training to advance the effectiveness of governance boards.
+We work towards improving diversity and inclusion in leadership across the country and helping organizations build strong and effective boards that meet the needs of their communities.

 Leadership plays a key role in a country’s economic outlook and social fabric.
 When there is diversity and inclusion around the decision-making table, organizational performance improves through innovation and new solutions.
 It also drives essential social networks that are the vanguard of social cohesion.

 Governance is the top tier of leadership where ultimate oversight, strategic direction, and policy are determined.
-A lack of diversity at this level has sweeping implications for how historically excluded groups see themselves, their relevance and their place at the decision-making table.
+A lack of diversity at this level has sweeping implications at the decision-making table.

 Diversity is rising and multiplying in cities around the world, including Canada.
-Our Canadian cities and urban regions are increasingly diverse and are home to many of Indigenous population, yet their leadership, is not a reflective of their demographic reality.
+Our Canadian cities and urban regions are increasingly diverse, yet their leadership, is not a reflective of their demographic reality.

 Learn about onBoard Canada’s history and timeline of achievements, notable moments and key dates.